Karql/elastalert2-server/README.md

 ```

 ## Configuration
-In `config/config.example.json` you'll find the default config.
-You can make a `config.json` file in the same folder that overrides the default config.
-When forking this repository it is recommended to remove `config.json` from the `.gitignore` file.
-For local testing purposes you can then use a `config.dev.json` file which overrides `config.json`.
+The configuration is located in the `config/config.json` file.
+For local testing purposes you can then use a `config/config.dev.json` file which overrides `config/config.json`.

 You can use the following config options: